Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/bhopal-ind/index.md

 ## Technology Interventions
 <!--  Identify 3-5 specific technology-enabled interventions the project employs or proposes.
 The text should be around 75-125 words.
 Separate into more than 1 paragraph as needed.
 This is a good place to insert additional images, be sure to include captions identifying the source and make sure to not use copyrighted images. -->

 **Cloud Computing**.
 ICCC is implemented on ‘Common cloud’ for all 7 Madhya Pradesh based smart cities.
-The vendor is Tata Cloud ans ICCC hosts all smart city applications.
+The vendor is Tata Cloud and ICCC hosts all smart city applications.
 Current data capacity is 500 TB plus 500 TB as backup.
 Security, firewall, load balancer all mechanisms have been deployed.
 All 7 smart cities will have a local server room and data center.
 Data Ownership is solely with the government and city.
 Every RFP mentions this and states that data cannot be used without the government permission.